Germline

 In biology and genetics, the germline is the population of a multicellular organism's cells that develop into germ cells.
 In other words, they are the cells that form gametes (eggs and sperm), which can come together to form a zygote.
 They differentiate in the gonads from primordial germ cells into gametogonia, which develop into gametocytes, which develop into the final gametes.
 This process is known as gametogenesis.

 Germ cells pass on genetic material through the process of sexual reproduction.
 This includes fertilization, recombination and meiosis.
 These processes help to increase genetic diversity in offspring.

-Certain organisms reproduce asexually via processes such as apomixis, parthenogenesis, autogamy, and cloning.
-Apomixis and Parthenogenesis both refer to the development of an embryo without fertilization.
-The former typically occurs in plants seeds, while the latter tends to be seen in nematodes, as well as certain species of reptiles, birds, and fish.
-Autogamy is a term used to describe self pollination in plants.
+Certain organisms reproduce asexually through processes such as apomixis, parthenogenesis, autogamy, and cloning.
+Apomixis and Parthenogenesis both involve the development of an embryo without fertilization.
+Apomixis typically occurs in plants, whereas parthenogenesis is observed in nematodes and in some species of reptiles, birds, and fish.
+Autogamy refers to self-pollination in plants, while cloning is a technique used to create genetically identical cells or organisms.
 Cloning is a technique used to creation of genetically identical cells or organisms.

 In sexually reproducing organisms, cells that are not in the germline are called somatic cells.
 According to this definition, mutations, recombinations and other genetic changes in the germline may be passed to offspring, but changes in a somatic cell will not be.
 This need not apply to somatically reproducing organisms, such as some Porifera and many plants.
 For example, many varieties of citrus, plants in the Rosaceae and some in the Asteraceae, such as Taraxacum, produce seeds apomictically when somatic diploid cells displace the ovule or early embryo.

 In an earlier stage of genetic thinking, there was a clear distinction between germline and somatic cells.
 For example, August Weismann proposed and pointed out, a germline cell is immortal in the sense that it is part of a lineage that has reproduced indefinitely since the beginning of life and, barring accident, could continue doing so indefinitely.
 However, it is now known in some detail that this distinction between somatic and germ cells is partly artificial and depends on particular circumstances and internal cellular mechanisms such as telomeres and controls such as the selective application of telomerase in germ cells, stem cells and the like.

 Not all multicellular organisms differentiate into somatic and germ lines, but in the absence of specialised technical human intervention practically all but the simplest multicellular structures do so.
 In such organisms somatic cells tend to be practically totipotent, and for over a century sponge cells have been known to reassemble into new sponges after having been separated by forcing them through a sieve.

 Germline can refer to a lineage of cells spanning many generations of individuals—for example, the germline that links any living individual to the hypothetical last universal common ancestor, from which all plants and animals descend.